LikeFokkens/Siz1_immunity-vs-growth_temperature/Contents.md

 **notebooks**
 Contains the notebooks (code and comments) that were used to analyze the data.
 They were changed a bit to allow you to download this repository and reproduce the figures out of the box, the original notebooks contained local paths to files, etc. We've also added a few extra comments in the code to make it easier to understand.
 We removed a few spurious analyses that were just extra confirmations or visualizations that did not make it into the paper.

 Notebooks also contain lines of reasoning etc., to enhance communication between a bioinformatician that is not deeply into the subject (Like Fokkens) and the PI that is (Harrold van den Burg).
-We kept them because it actually makes the code more understandable.
+We kept them because it hoepfully makes the code more understandable.

-**pickles**
+**util**
-Contains pickled Python objects generated and reused in the notebooks.
+Contains lists and pickled Python objects generated and reused in the notebooks.

 **results**